demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 ## 7. Native Credit as a Strategic Asset

-The discussion of headroom and debt so far has focused on risk mechanics.
-But floor-denominated borrowing is not merely a risk to manage—it is a distinct value proposition that has no direct analogue in the LST stack.
+The discussion of headroom and debt so far has focused on system-level risk mechanics.
+But native credit in fTOKEN systems is not merely a risk to manage—it is a distinct value proposition with no direct analogue in the LST stack.
 This section makes the strategic case explicit.

 ### 7.1 The Liquidation Problem in External DeFi Lending